 Families with younger children may want to check out the hill at Queenswood Heights Centennial Park and Community Centre (near the ball diamond).
 There’s a gradual slope with quite a bit of space at this smaller man-made hill in Ottawa’s East End.

-For more sledding hill locations (including an interactive map) visit the City of Ottawa Website.
+For more info on toboggan hills in Ottawa (including an interactive map) visit the City of Ottawa Website.